Research output per year

 Professor Akseli acts as an international legal expert in a number of international secured transactions law reform activities.
 He is also an expert observer in the Unidroit Working Group for the Model Law on Factoring.

-He was a visiting faculty at Singapore Management University, the University of Hamburg, City University of Hong Kong, Verona University, Istanbul Bilgi University and Istanbul Yeditepe University.
+He has been a visiting faculty at the University of Hamburg, Singapore Management University, City University of Hong Kong, Verona University, Istanbul Bilgi University and Istanbul Yeditepe University.

-He supervised to completion 8 PhD students and is frequently invited as external examiner to PhD vivas in the UK and abroad.
+He supervised 8 PhD students to successful completion and is frequently invited as external examiner to PhD vivas in the UK and abroad.

 Corporate Law